-You may be eligible for an exemption from the logbook requirements if you are able to prove that at least one of the following circumstances applies to you:
+You may be eligible for an exemption from the logbook requirements if you are able to prove that at least 1 of the following circumstances applies to you:

 - a car is not reasonably available for you to drive, to satisfy the logbook requirements